At their core, LLM evals are composed of three pieces:

 This technique is called “model grading” or “LLM-as-a-judge.”
 Done correctly, model grading is an effective and scalable solution to scoring.
 That said, it’s not without its faults.
 Here’s what the grading model thought of the response:

-## I need to evaluate whether the submission correctly implements
+cat(are_task$get_samples()$scorer_chat[[1]]$last_turn()@text)## I need to evaluate whether the submission meets the criterion

 ##

-## The submission proposes using `position = "fill"`, which
+## The submission recommends using `position = "fill"`:

 ##